xiaoxianyu-office/mm/conditions/blocking.md

-**Description:** This condition tests if the target entity is blocking with a shield.
+**Description:** This condition tests if the target player is blocking with a shield.

 ---